-- Provide legal advice such as interpreting the law, etc. - Talk to the judge on your behalf or allow you to talk to the judge outside of court. - Compute deadlines in your case. - Conduct legal research or any other research. - Explain the result of taking or not taking an action in a case. - Provide advice on the best procedure to accomplish a particular objective.
+- Provide legal advice such as interpreting the law, etc. - Talk to the judge on your behalf or allow you to talk to the judge outside of court. - Compute deadlines in your case. - Conduct legal research or any other research. - Explain the result of taking or not taking an action in a case. - Provide free copies of filed or unfiled documents received by the Clerk. - Provide advice on the best procedure to accomplish a particular objective.